 Legend(s) – Any person is eligible who contributed to Burr and Burton athletics in one of the above categories and whose contribution occurred 50 or more years ago.
 Legend Teams will be considered that are from 25 or more years ago.

 Special Olympian Athlete - Candidates must have been a Special Olympics participant, have attended Burr and Burton 10 or more years ago, and participated in Special Olympics with heart and leadership.

 ALUMNI RECOGNITION AWARDS

-Alumni Service Award – Candidates for this award should have rendered significant volunteer service to Burr and Burton and graduated 10 or more years ago.
+– Candidates for this award should have rendered significant volunteer service to Burr and Burton and/or youth in the broader community and graduated 10 or more years ago.
 The candidate’s record of volunteer service might include, but is not limited to: Alumni Association, Board of Trustees, Class Agent, and support of the school’s academic departments.
 Their volunteer endeavors facilitate the school’s mission.
+Alumni Achievement Award

-Alumni Achievement Award – Candidates for this award should have a superb record of outstanding contributions to their profession and community and graduated 10 or more years ago.
+– Candidates for this award should have a superb record of outstanding contributions to their profession and community and graduated 10 or more years ago.
 The candidate’s record should include significant career accomplishments, and professional impact on their field.
+Alumni Arts Award

 – Candidates for this award are chosen both for their accomplishments and contributions to the arts.
 They must have graduated 10 or more years ago.
 All arts disciplines are considered.